-- An introduction to you, including your background, your motivation for facilitating this course, and a testimonial or personal story to help bond with participants. - Details on how to select an appropriate unit idea to use in the training.
+- An introduction to you, including your background, your motivation for facilitating this course, and anything else you would like to include about yourself - Details on how to select an appropriate unit idea to use in the training.
 Explain that developing a new unit for this training is more labor intensive than bringing a unit that has already been implemented but does not include the integration of technology.
 Seeing the role technology plays in a unit is clearer when there is a basis for comparison.
-The unit should also address critical learning standards and objectives.
+The unit should also address critical learning standards/syllabus outcomes.